Francis Jno-Baptiste

-Francis Jno-Baptiste (born 8 November 1999) is an English professional footballer who plays as a forward for USL League One club Forward Madison FC.
+Francis Jno-Baptiste (born 8 November 1999) is an English professional footballer who plays as a forward for Naxxar Lions.

 Career

-In January 2019, having spent six years at the Crystal Palace academy, Jno-Baptiste joined Allsvenskan side Östersund, signing a three-and-a-half year deal.
+In January 2019, having spent six years at the Crystal Palace academy, Jno-Baptiste joined Allsvenskan side Östersund, signing a three-and-a-half-year deal.
 On 23 February 2019, he made his senior debut for Östersund in the Svenska Cupen, playing the final 18 minutes during a 3–2 loss to Karlstad.
 On 29 June 2019, he made his Allsvenskan debut as a substitute in a 0–0 draw with Göteborg.
 On 12 June 2020, Jno-Baptiste joined Superettan side AFC Eskilstuna on loan.
 In January 2022, Jno-Baptiste mutually agreed to terminate his contract with Östersund.

 On 10 March 2022, Jno-Baptiste returned to England to sign for Southern League Premier Division South side Chesham United.
 On 1 November 2022, Jno-Baptiste was announced to have signed for Isthmian League Premier Division club Brightlingsea Regent having featured in their defeat at the weekend prior.

-On 1 February 2023, American club Forward Madison of USL League One announced the signing of Jno-Baptiste for their 2023 season.
+In January 2023, Jno-Baptiste played one game for Bowers & Pitsea, scoring after coming off the bench before joining American club Forward Madison of USL League One on 1 February 2023.

+On 5 December 2024, Jno-Baptiste joined Maltese Premier League side Naxxar Lions.